 If we have a kind winter and access remains safe, we will open to visitors again in 2017.
 However, we have to be prepared that this might not be possible.

 We are looking into options to extract and preserve the artifacts and see how we can raise the money required to partially rebuild it in another position on the Ness or elsewhere.
-These plans are still in formulation so we'll keep you updated.
+We have some exciting plans but they are still in formulation so we'll keep you updated.